-Level of Service: A composite indictor that reflects the social, environmental and economic goals of the community and may include any of the following parameters: safety, customer satisfaction, quality, quantity, capacity, reliability, responsiveness, environmental acceptability, cost, and availability.
+Level of Service: A composite indictor that reflects the social, environmental and economic goals of parameters: safety, customer satisfaction, quality, quantity, capacity, reliability, responsiveness,

 Lifecycle Costs: Lifecycle costs refer to the total cost of ownership over the life of an asset.
 This may include but is not limited to capital costs, operating costs, maintenance costs, renewal costs, replacement costs, environmental costs, and decommissioning costs.